BryantSteed/project-scc/scc-project-report.md

 #### **Supply Chain Dependency Graph Example**

-One of the reasons why finding articulation points might be useful is if the graph represents **depenencies** in a network or system.
+One of the reasons why finding articulation points might be useful is if the graph represents **dependencies** in a network or system.
 An edge from u to v means that v is dependent on u in the supply chain.
 An articulation point could then be considered a vulerability in that system because multiple trees are built from it.
 In this sense, it would mean that any node in the subtrees DEPEND on that articulation point.
 This could then idenfity a vulnerability in the system because if that point in the supply chain gets compromised, the supply chain will break.
 A real world example of this would be the strait of Gibraltar.
 When a boat got stuck there it shut down lots of supply chains worldwide.

 #### **Network Data Transfer Example**